 1. Eat a Balanced Diet:

 Focus on a balanced diet rich in whole grains, lean proteins, healthy fats, and plenty of fruits and vegetables.
-Limit processed foods, sugar, and refined carbohydrates, as these can exacerbate insulin resistance.
+Limit processed foods, sugar, and refined carbohydrates, as they can exacerbate insulin resistance.

 2. Exercise Regularly:

-When it comes exercise it's often an all or nothing attitude.
-But even if you spend 20 minutes a day, it can improv your health.
+When it comes to exercise it's often an all-or-nothing attitude.
+But even if you spend 20 minutes a day, it can improve your health.
 Try a combination of aerobic exercise (such as brisk walking or swimming) and strength training.
 This can be effective in improving insulin sensitivity and weight loss.

 3. Portion Control:

 Pay attention to portion sizes to avoid overeating.
-Eating mindfully and make nutritious choices with protein and fiber rich foods can regularize blood sugar levels.
+Eating mindfully and making nutritious choices with protein and fiber-rich foods can maintain blood sugar levels.

 4. Stress Management:

-High stress levels can make your PCOS symptoms worse.
-Practice stress-reduction techniques like yoga, meditation, or deep breathing exercises.
+High-stress levels can make your PCOS symptoms worse.
+Therefore, practice stress-reduction techniques like yoga, meditation, or deep breathing exercises.
 This will also manage cortisol levels.
+Cortisol is the stress hormone.
+High cortisol levels can also increase insulin in the body.
+This in turn will increase fat storage and weight gain.

 5. Consult a Nutritionist: